bkr093/20210101_01/exampleSite/content/english/project/_index.md

 ---
-title: "Our Project"
+title: Our Project
-description: "this is meta description"
+description: this is meta description
-draft: false
-bg_image: "images/featue-bg.jpg"
+bg_image: "/images/6902432-amazing-high-resolution-wallpaper.jpg"

 ---